홈CorporationEthical ManagementEthical management system

 3.2.
 Ban on practices under conflict of interests

-In the event of conflict of interests when fulfilling of their duties, employees shall take the Company’s interest prior to others.
+In the event of conflict of interest when fulfilling their duties, employees shall take the Company’s interest prior to others.

-All employees shall make their best efforts to avoid any conflict of interests with the Company.
+All employees shall make their best efforts to avoid any conflict of interest with the Company.
 If the conflict occurs, it shall be reported to the Company.